What is the Difference Between MBA and PGDM? Must Read for Every MBA Aspirant!

 One of the reasons behind it is that most of the MBA offering colleges are approved by the government.
 Hence, they get good financial support from the government and consequently getting the degree is more economical for the students.

-But in the case of PGDM, the candidate has to bear all the cost for the entire program as there is no financial support offered to the college by the Government.
-However, this not a rule, since you will find many MBA programmes with high tuition fees as well.
+But in the case of PGDM, the candidate has to bear all the costs for the entire program as there is no financial support offered to the college by the Government.
+However, this is not a rule, since you will find many MBA programmes with high tuition fees as well.

-Training and teaching are multi-dimensional under PGDM; even activities like cases, presentations, short-term trainings, and simulations are the part of pedagogy.
+Training and teaching are multi-dimensional under PGDM; even activities like cases, presentations, short-term training, and simulations are part of pedagogy.

 Whereas the scope of innovation in MBA is also very good as the syllabus is finalized by the university and does not only rotate around bookish knowledge.
 For eg: at BMU, we primarily focus on our students and their overall personality rather than just theoretical knowledge.